utdk/simplesamlphp_auth/README.txt

    If you are on a shared host or a machine that you cannot install memcache on then consider using the sql handler (store.type => 'sql').

+2) You must have installed Composer Manager and allowed it to download the simplesamlphp libraries.

 -- INSTALLATION --